Regression-aware Continual Learning for Android Malware Detection: Continual Learning for Malware Detection

 \section{Continual Learning for Malware Detection}

-CL algorithms update an ML model with new data while addressing a major challenge, known as \textit{catastrophic forgetting}, which entails forgetting knowledge from past data.
-In this section, we thus first present the different scenarios where CL operates, and then discuss existing CL strategies.
+CL algorithms update ML models with new data while addressing \textit{catastrophic forgetting}, \ie forgetting knowledge from past data.
+In this section, we discuss CL scenarios and strategies, with a specific focus on malware detection.

-\myparagraph{Learning Incrementally.} CL can be formally characterized by learning from a sequence of $K$ sets of data samples $\{\mathcal{D}_k\}_{k=1}^K$, called \textit{experiences}, assuming that the data from the already processed ones is no longer available when learning the next experience.
+\myparagraph{Learning Incrementally.} CL can be formalized as learning from a sequence of $K$ sets of data samples $\{\mathcal{D}_k\}_{k=1}^K$, called \textit{experiences}, assuming no access to past data when learning new experiences.
 Each experience consists of a dataset $\mathcal{D}_k=\{\vct x_i^k, y_i^k\}_{i=1}^{n^k}$, where $\vct x_{i}^{k} \in \set{X}^k$ is an input sample, $y_{i}^{k} \in \set{Y}^k$ its ground-truth label, and $n^k$ is the number of samples in the $k$-th experience.
-The experiences are modeled based on specific application scenarios.
-The literature commonly distinguishes three main settings: (i) \textit{domain-incremental}, (ii) \textit{class-incremental}, and \textit{task-incremental} learning~\cite{van2022three}.
-In \textit{domain-incremental learning} (DIL), the input distribution varies across experiences, \ie $p(\vct{x}^k) \neq p(\vct{x}^{k-1})$, while the label space remains fixed, that is $\mathcal{Y}^k = \mathcal{Y}^{k+1}$.
-Conversely, in \textit{class-incremental learning} (CIL), the primary change affects the label space, hence $\mathcal{Y}^k \ne \mathcal{Y}^{k+1}$.
-In particular, each experience $\mathcal{D}_k$ introduces new class labels, resulting in an expanding set of observed classes, $\hat{\set{Y}}^{k} = \cup_{j=1}^k \set{Y}^j$.
-While the shift here originates in the label space, the posterior distribution $p(\vct x | y)$ for the new classes is implicitly influenced as well, making such a scenario inherently more challenging than the previous one.
-Lastly, in \textit{task-incremental learning} (TIL), each experience is associated with a separate task identifier, which is provided at test time to help the CL system select the appropriate part of the model specialized on a given experience, \eg a subset of classes or a particular input distribution.
-However, requiring the task label at test time makes this scenario not realistic for malware detection; thus, we will not consider it in this work.
+The CL literature distinguishes three main settings: (i) \textit{domain-incremental}, (ii) \textit{class-incremental}, and \textit{task-incremental} learning~\cite{van2022three}.
+In \textit{domain-incremental learning} (DIL), the input distribution varies across experiences, \ie $p(\vct{x}^k) \neq p(\vct{x}^{k+1})$, while the label space remains fixed, that is $\mathcal{Y}^k = \mathcal{Y}^{k+1}$.
+In \textit{class-incremental learning} (CIL), the change affects the label space, hence $\mathcal{Y}^k \ne \mathcal{Y}^{k+1}$.
+Each experience $\mathcal{D}_k$ introduces new class labels, expanding the set of observed classes, $\hat{\set{Y}}^{k} = \cup_{j=1}^k \set{Y}^j$.
+While the shift originates in the label space, the posterior distribution $p(\vct x | y)$ for the new classes is also influenced, making it more challenging than DIL.
+In \textit{task-incremental learning} (TIL), each experience requires task labels at test time, which is unrealistic for malware detection.
+For this reason, it is not considered in this study.